mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 If you are trying to use this sort of mod and preload it to bypass `sv_pure`, people have found async disk loading to be incompatible with preloading.

-Put `preload_enable` in your `autoexec.cfg` to disable some async disk loading features and fix preloading compatability.
+Put `dynamic_background=itemtest` in your `modules.cfg` to disable some async disk loading features and fix preloading compatability.

 ## yttrium's viewmodels not preloading